oasis-tcs/odata-specs/odata-csdl/12 Action and Function.md

 For collection-valued return types the value of `Type` is the character sequence `Collection(` followed by the qualified name of the return item type, followed by a closing parenthesis `)`.

+### ##subisec Annotation `Core.IsDelta`

+The `edm:ReturnType` element of a function or action that returns results as a delta payload is annotated with the term [`Core.IsDelta`]($$$OData-VocCore$$$#IsDelta).

+Delta payloads represent changes between two versions of data and, in addition to current values, MAY include deleted entries as well as changes to related entities and relationships, according to the format-specific delta representation.

 ### ##subisec Attribute `Nullable`